slashben/cnf-wg/charter.md

 A maximum of one-third of the tech lead roles may be held by people from any one entity at any given moment.
 See the [Independence](#independence) section for further details.

+**Becoming a Tech Lead**
+Tech leads can be appointed.
+They must self nominate by creating a PR adding their naming to the current tech leads and explaining what they want to work on.
+Tech leads can be added with two approvals by co-chairs.

+**Current Tech Leads**

 #### Everyone else (eg. other members)